Nitish2909/Git-and-Github/README.md

 git add .

 ```
-Stage a file for commit.Tells Git which file(s) you want to include in the next commit.
+When file is add by using this command.After that the file is staged and ready for commit (means save all the changes)

+<b>5.
+How to commit the changes</b>

 ```bash